claus-codes/tutorials/README.md

 const prettyJsonString = JSON.stringify(person, null, 2)
 console.log(prettyJsonString) // person as formatted JSON
 ```
-The `JSON.stringify()` function can format the values for better readability with the right parameters.
+The `JSON.stringify()` function can format the output for better readability with the right parameters.

 ### Summary